Open Source Summit North America

 • Masae Shida headshot

-I am a Staff Open Source Program Manager, leading the company’s open source business and community strategy alignment, and strategy consultations.
-Previously I led numerous programs that include large-scale DX/IT transformation as part of M&A at Cisco, security compliance process implementation, consumer platform development on Linux/Android/iOS at multiple blue chip companies.
-I began my career as a software developer in Japan, then worked in the US.
-I now live in the UK with English husband and son.
+Masae is a Staff Open Source Program Manager, leading the company’s open source business and community strategy alignment, and strategy consultations.
+Previously she led numerous programs that include large-scale DX/IT transformation as part of M&A at Cisco, security compliance process implementation, consumer platform development on Linux/Android/iOS at multiple companies including NEC and Renesas.
+She began her career as a software developer in Japan, then worked in the US/Microsoft, now lives in the UK with English husband and son.

 • Mike Dolan headshot